pkantue/molomolotech/Podcast/ShowNotes/ep024/Job Interview Hacks for Engineers.md

 4. **Optimize your technical approach.** Small improvements, like MATLAB vectorization, can set you apart.
 5. **Communication is key.** Employers want problem-solvers, not just engineers.

 *"Apply these, and you’ll walk into your next interview with clarity and confidence.
-For more tips, check out [Molomolo Tech Studios].
-Now go get that job!"*
+This is another episode of Molomolo African Tech Stories, I'm DR. PK.
+Until next time.
+Ciao"*

 *(Music fades out.)*